aws-quickstart/cdk-eks-blueprints/docs/builders/windows-builder.md

 # Windows Builder

 The `WindowsBuilder` allows you to get started with a builder class to configure with required setup as you prepare a blueprint for setting up EKS cluster with windows to run your windows workloads.

+The `WindowsBuilder` creates the following:
+- An EKS Cluster` with passed k8s version and cluster tags.
+- A non-windows nodegroup for standard software with parameters passed.
+- A windows nodegroup to schedule windows workloads with parameters passed.

 ## Input Parameters